Geneseo, Illinois: Expansion

 Geneseo Central School, the first high school in Geneseo, was built in 1856 and became coalesced with Geneseo Seminary in 1857.
-It was used until 1866 when the North Side Building, a four-room brick school house, was constructed where North Side Elementary School is today.
+It was used until 1866 when the North Side Building, was constructed.
 It was expanded in 1871 and was demolished in 1970.
 South Side School, constructed by John W. Ross in 1889 on the corner of College Avenue and Second Street, became the official high school for Geneseo in 1890.

-In 1883, two higher-education institutions were established in Geneseo, both conferring bachelor's and master's degrees: the Geneseo Collegiate Institute (GCI) and the Northwestern Normal School (NNS).
-GCI, a Presbyterian academy that once held 350 students, was on State and Main and included present day Atkinson Hall, which housed a small religious high school for a time.
+In 1883, two higher-education institutions were established in Geneseo: the Geneseo Collegiate Institute (GCI) and the Northwestern Normal School (NNS).
+GCI was a Presbyterian academy which housed a small religious high school for a time.
 Although a large expansion was planned for GCI in the early 1900s, the school financially collapsed in 1922 and was razed in 1930.
-The Northwestern Normal School, a secular college which reached a total of 400 students, was in the Park Villa neighborhood near present-day Hammond Henry Hospital.
+The Northwestern Normal School was a secular college.
 It, too, collapsed financially and in 1901 John C. Hammond purchased NNS' old dormitory and presented it to the City of Geneseo to establish Hammond Henry Hospital on November 28, 1901.